ricardoues/log-analysis-project/README.md

 ## Acknowledgments

-* I would like to express my special thanks of Udacity's team to give me this great opportunity to learn.
+* I would like to express my special thanks to Udacity team to give me this great opportunity to learn.